 For maximum exposure, relaunch features across various touchpoints:

-- In-app messaging: try Appcues for in-app alerts, tooltips, and hotspots depending on how obtrusive you want the notification to be.
+- In-app messaging: try Appcues for in-app modals, tooltips, and hotspots depending on how obtrusive you want the notification to be.
 This will depend on the significance of the feature to the user persona, but also on the urgency of breaking a user out of feature blindness with respect to a certain feature.

 - Email announcements: use Customer.io, using segmentation to break up your list and send tailored emails based on recency of activity or user persona.
 Emails are powerful ways to reactivate users who haven’t logged in to view your in-app new feature announcements.